gerryw1389/gerryw1389.github.io/_posts/2016-05-30-how-to-restart-in-safe-mode-from-command-line.md

 ### Description:

 If you ever want to reboot a computer in safe mode from within Windows follow these steps.
-Note a good reference can be found [here](http://www.sevenforums.com/tutorials/69585-safe-mode.html)

 ### To Resolve: